LucasHJin/obsidian-notes/6 - Full Notes/AI/RL - Training Strategies.md

 	- Still works similar to MC but it instead replaces calculated return with an estimation ([[RL - Value Based Methods|Bellman]])
 - *Note* → can work over non-ending episodes / repeated episodes

+^ Has a tradeoff between bias and variance

 # References